Now you can get a cheap gap policy from Sanlam

 If on the other hand, you need reconstructive surgery due to a car accident, you are insured.
 The policy also makes provisions for cosmetic surgery that is necessary as a result of having cancer.

 This cover is strictly for expenses you rack up in the hospital.
 Not covered are normal GP visits or check-ups.

 Thirty years ago, it would have been seen as such but times have changed.
 Medical aid providers are becoming stricter about what they will and won’t pay.

 You cannot blame them when you consider the amount of fraud out there.

 Gap cover is a luxury item if you can guarantee that you are never going to be hospitalised.
 If you cannot guarantee that, then it becomes a necessity.

-To get a single FREE medical gap cover quote, just complete and send the form on this page
+To get a single FREE medical gap cover quote, just complete and then click to submit the form on this page

 All info was correct at time of publishing